sajal2692/disaster-message-classifier/README.md

 Please raise an issue if these instructions don't work for you!

-## Further Improvement
+## Further Improvements

 This repo sticks to the basics in order to provide a good baseline model for this classification task.
 There are plenty of room for improvement here, including but not limited to:

-1. Using word embeddings (GloVe, word2vec) or even sentence embeddings (Univsersal Sentence Encoder) to transform message text, instead of using a CountVectorizer.
+1. Using word embeddings (GloVe, word2vec) or even sentence embeddings (Univsersal Sentgence Encoder) to transform message text, instead of using a CountVectorizer.
 This should allow the model to generalize well to similar/unseen words and improve the model accuracy too.
 2. A Neural Network can be trained for this task.
 Better yet, a pre-trained state-of-the-art transformer based network can be fine tuned using the data available to us.
 3. Certain classification categories are "noisy" such as "related" or "child alone" (no positive examples).
 These can either be removed, or more data can be acquired that provides enough missing examples for such cases.

-### Screenshot:
+## Screenshot:

 ![Classified Message](screenshots/message_classification_result.png)

+Check out my [Data Science Portfolio](https://github.com/sajal2692/data-science-portfolio) repository, or my [website](https://sajalsharma.com) for more Data Science and Machine Learning Projects.